Aleksandr175/warships/docs/BattleProcess.md

 - add ability to attack alien trade fleet in the city (while it is process of trading)
 - add notifications about battle result in real time
 - (DONE) when getting resources -> check capacity depends on what fleet had.
 Cas it could be sent with some resource to attack city.
+- get new resources in equal proportion after battle